-It is a popularly known fact that the founder of Buddhism, Lord Buddha attained enlightenment in Gaya, Bihar and hence the city forms one of the most admired Buddhist destinations.
-Earlier the city was a part of Magadh and is located 100 kms south of Patna.
+It is a popularly known fact that the founder of Buddhism, Lord Buddha attained enlightenment in Gaya, Bihar and hence, the city forms one of the most admired Buddhist destinations.
+Earlier the city was a part of Magadh and is located 100 km south of Patna.
 It is a place sanctified by all the religions.

-It is surrounded by small rock-strewn hills namely Mangala-Gauri, Shringa-Sthan, Ram-Shila and Brahmayoni by three sides and the river flowing on the western side called Phalgu.
-Gaya city is bounded by Jehnabad district on the north, on the south by Chatra district of Jharkhand.
-On the east by Nawada district and on the west by Aurangabad district.
+It is surrounded by small rock-strewn hills, namely Mangala-Gauri, Shringa-Sthan, Ram-Shila and Brahmayoni, by three sides and the river flowing on the western side called Phalgu.
+Gaya city is bounded by Jehanabad district in the north, in the south by Chatra district of Jharkhand, in the east by Nawada district and in the west by Aurangabad district.

-Gaya tourism offers you beautiful religious destinations that could make anybody spell bound.
+Gaya tourism offers you beautiful religious destinations that could make anybody spellbound.
 The place has serenity and peace which is definitely a desired break everyone looks forward to.
-The Mahabodhi temple is the heart and soul of Gaya tourism.
-Monks from all over the world turn up to the place and can be spotted sitting at the foot of an enormous carved Buddhist Statute.
+Mahabodhi Temple is the heart and soul of Gaya tourism.
+Monks from all over the world turn up to the place and can be spotted sitting at the foot of an enormous carved Buddhist statute.

-Gaya tourism is famous for hills like Yoni, Ramshila, Pretishila and caves of Deo Barabar and Pawapuri are also worth mentioning.
+Gaya tourism is famous for hills, like Yoni, Ramshila and Pretishila; the caves of Deo Barabar and Pawapuri are also worth mentioning.
 The ghats and temples are lined on the banks of the sacred river Phalgu.
-All the destinations are worth visting for spiritual enrichment.
-Gaya tourism is embellished by religious and architectural marvels such as Jama Masjid, Manga Gauri Mandir and Vishnupad Temple.
+All the destinations are worth visiting for spiritual enrichment.
+Gaya tourism is embellished by religious and architectural marvels, such as Jama Masjid, Manga Gauri Mandir and Vishnupad Temple.

-Other scintillating assets of Gaya tourism include the cuisine consists of sumptuous traditional Bihari food items like litti-chhokha, litti, pittha, pua, marua-ka-roti and sattu-ka-roti.
-The place is also well known for sweets like tilkut, kesaria peda and ansara of Ramana road and Tekari road.
-The festivals of Gaya are Gaya Pitrapaksha mela which is associated with the belief that Buddha had done first “Pind Daan” here and festival of Buddha Jayanti that always falls on full moon night of Vaisakha.
+Other scintillating assets of Gaya tourism include its cuisine, which consists of sumptuous traditional Bihari food items like litti chokha, litti, pittha, pua, marua ka roti and sattu ka roti.
+The place is also well known for sweets like tilkut and kesaria peda.
+The festivals of Gaya are Gaya Pitrapaksha Mela, which is associated with the belief that Buddha had done the first pind daan here, and festival of Buddha Jayanti that always falls on the full moon night of Vaisakha.

 The best season to visit Gaya is from October to March.
-The month of October to March is pleasant and suitable for visiting the attractions in the holy town.
-The month of June to September is good for short trips and temple visits.
+The months of October to March are pleasant and suitable for visiting the attractions in the holy town.
+The months of June to September are good for short trips and temple visits.

-Those who wish to reach Gaya can make use of all the medium like roadways, railways and by air.
+Those who wish to reach Gaya can make use of all the mediums like roadways, railways and airways.